Integral p-adic Hodge theory: Algebraic preliminaries on perfectoid rings

 Another result we will need is the following coherence result.
 For this, let $\roi=\roi_K$ be the ring of integers in any perfectoid field $K$.

 \begin{proposition} For any $r\geq 1$, the ring $W_r(\roi)$ is coherent. \end{proposition}

-Unfortunately, we do not know whether $A_\inf$ itself is coherent.
-We start with some reminders on coherent rings.
+Unfortunately, in general $A_\inf$ is not coherent, cf.~\cite{KedlayaAinf}.
+We start with some reminders on coherent rings \cite[Tag 05CU]{StacksProject}.
 Recall that a ring $R$ is coherent if every finitely generated ideal is finitely presented.
 Equivalently, any finitely generated submodule of a finitely presented module is finitely presented.
 Then the category of finitely presented $R$-modules is stable under extensions, kernels and cokernels.

 \begin{lemma} Let $R$ be a ring and $I\subset R$ a finitely generated ideal. \begin{enumerate} \item An $R/I$-module $M$ is finitely presented as an $R/I$-module if and only if $M$ is finitely presented as an $R$-module. \item If $R$ is coherent, then $R/I$ is coherent. \end{enumerate} \end{lemma}